kobeduer/my-first-github-repository/feature/another-file.md

 # Another file

-Just another file created in the feature-1 branch
+This line was replace in feature-2 branch

 This file was modifiead localy

+This line was added in feature-2 branch localy